 Vincent is the backbone of Reach Out to Horses.
 In addition to his creative contribution as a writer, editor and assistant in the development of media and programs he is critical to the technical, managerial and marketing of the Reach Out to Horses Program.

 When Vin is not working to make the world a better place for horses he is making it better for everyone else.
-As director of the International School for Ethical Business in the U.S. and through his work with Global Recovery, a project created to facilitate positive change in the world, he helps individuals and organizations successfully align their lives and businesses with "the Natural Way" of creating success, abundance and fulfillment.
+As director of the International School for Ethical Business in the U.S. and through his work with Global Unison, a project created to facilitate positive change in the world, he helps individuals and organizations successfully align their lives and organizations with "the Natural Way" of creating success, abundance and fulfillment.

 Vin’s mission is to invite and guide people to the possibilities and potential of living a true life of spirit; getting to the core of what they truly wish to create and be in the world.